si618/pi-time/readme.md

 # Pi-time

-Pump track lap timer running on a solar powered Raspberry Pi.
+Lap timer running on a solar powered Raspberry Pi.

 [<img src="https://api.travis-ci.org/si618/pi-time.png?branch=master">](https://travis-ci.org/si618/pi-time)

+#### Development Status

+Still lots of work to do, hardware is working and API is getting there, but most of the web front end code still needs to be written.

 ## Overview

-An active infrared sensor is placed on a [pump track](http://adventuresportsjournal.com/biking/pumpin-an-introduction-to-the-world-of-pump-tracks), with a cable running between the sensor and a Raspberry Pi, detecting when a lap starts or finishes, which is then broadcast to riders and spectators over wifi.
+An active infrared sensor is placed on a [pump track](http://adventuresportsjournal.com/biking/pumpin-an-introduction-to-the-world-of-pump-tracks) or whatever you want timed, with a cable running between the sensor and a Raspberry Pi, detecting when a lap starts or finishes, which is then broadcast to riders and spectators over wifi.

 The Raspberry Pi (RPi), acts as a wireless access point, web server and sensor receiver, providing users access to lap data via any modern web browser or TODO: mobile app.